What are your rights and defences when attacked by an animal?

 (3) The liability of the owner does not depend upon knowledge of the propensity of the dog or fault or negligence on the part of the owner, but the court shall reduce the damages awarded in proportion to the degree, if any, to which the fault or negligence of the plaintiff caused or contributed to the damages.

-Contribution by person at fault
+Contribution by the person at fault

 (4) An owner who is liable to pay damages but is also entitled to recover contribution and indemnity from any other person in proportion to the degree to which the other person’s fault or negligence caused or contributed to the damages.

-The owner of the dog who is liable and that liability is held to a strict standard.
+The owner of the dog is liable and that liability is held to a strict standard.
 Therefore, dog owners are strictly liable for any damages or injuries caused by their dogs.
 Instead, Strict liability only requires proof of the act of the offence.
 It does not require proof of intent, negligence or fault of the owner.

 The law limits the extent of the liability (therefore reducing damages) due to contributory negligence.